EENI Global Business School

 Online Arab Student, Master International Business

 The Subject “Human Rights in Islam.
-Cairo Declaration” belongs to the following Online Programs taught by EENI Global Business School:
+Cairo Declaration” is included within the curriculum of the following academic programs at EENI Global Business School:

 Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Islam Derechos Humanos Study Doctorate in International Business in French Droits de l'homme en Islam Masters Foreign Trade in Portuguese Islão.